FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 “Our expert personal trainers are cutting edge and will work one-on-one with you to achieve your fitness and lifestyle goals through customized programs to suit your needs.”

-This gym has unfortunately missed the cliché boat, even with words like “cutting-edge,” “one-on-one” and “customized.”
+This gym has gone overboard with marketing clichés, using words like “cutting-edge,” “one-on-one” and “customized.”

-Because one essential cliché is missing: We help you lose weight.
+Because the one essential marketing cliché is missing: We help you lose weight.

 Because isn’t that really what “fitness and lifestyle goals” boil down to?